pocco81/true-zen.nvim/README.md

 ```

 ## Integrations
 Integrations are a way for providing support for certain (Neo)Vim plugins/stuff in order for it to integrate nicely with them.
 Needless to say, this settings can be set in the `integrations = {}` table.
 For obvious reasons, integrations only work if you have the specific plugin/thing installed.
 Enabling any of them in the case you don't have that specific element installed will result in an error.
+In this case, `true` will *enable* the extension, and `false` will *disable* it; this **does not mean** that if you set *x* integration to `false` you'll get the exact opposite behaviour as if it was `true`.

 ### General integrations